 - They are successful in a profession related to their field of study.

-- They are prepared for graduate-level education programs.
+- They are successful in graduate-level education.

 - They continue to develop professionally and remain current in their field.